ComplyCo/android-public/README.md

 ---------------

-_For any questions or concerns, please feel free to contact us, to create an issue!_
+_For any questions or concerns, please feel free to contact us 👋 to create an issue! 🎟️_